Who (might have) met whom

 - 1616 - 1703: John Wallis

-Antonio Lucio Vivaldi (4/3/1678 - 28/7/1741) was an Italian composer, virtuoso violinist and impresario of Baroque music, known for composing The Four Seasons (Le quattro stagioni) and Gloria in D major. - 1681 - 1767: Georg Philipp Telemann
+Antonio Lucio Vivaldi (4/3/1678 - 28/7/1741) was an Italian composer, virtuoso violinist and impresario of Baroque music, known for composing Concerto for Violin in E flat major, 'La Tempesta di Mare' and Dixit Dominus. - 1681 - 1767: Georg Philipp Telemann

 James Stirling (11/5/1692 - 5/12/1770) was a Scottish mathematician, known for Stirling's approximation and Stirling numbers. - 1694 - 1778: Voltaire